familyfriendlymikey/imba.vim/doc/ideas.md

+if a user does vv/zz, center horizontally too if scroll-x > 0

 a key to only show lines with active selections on them, which can be scrollable.
 Then, there is no need to impl inccommand